 It's April.
-It's Easter.
-It's April Fool's Day.
+It's spring.
 The birds are chirping.
 The sun is shining.
 The garden is coming to life, and the gardener knows, "Begin afresh, afresh, afresh," (Philip Larkin, The Trees).
 In that spirit, here are the April garden chores.
-The time of year when garden chores give us an excuse to get outside and enjoy the sun on our faces after a long sun-less winter.
+The time of year when garden chores give us an excuse to get outside and enjoy the sun on our faces after a long sun-less and ridiculously rainy winter.
 So, out you go!

 [If you missed March's chore list, click here.
 You'll find it similar to April, but it addresses lawn care, too.]